 The little community of Brule on the shore near Tatamagouche was touted well into the 20th century as another possibility for the “trans-strait” passage, one which was promoted long and hard by Charlottetown’s member in the House of Commons.
 Its success would have been dependant on the creation of a new branch of the Midland Railway from Truro to Brule but the road was never built and the route was hypothetical at best.

-The new short line, more properly known as the Oxford and New Glasgow Railway made the Pictou Landing ferry redundant and the fifteen year old vessel was acquired by J.O.
+In 1887 the Pictou Town Branch finally saw rail connections established between the Intercolonial at Stellarton and the town of Pictou making the Pictou Landing ferry redundant and the Intercolonial put the Mayflower up for sale by tender.
+The twelve year old vessel was acquired by J.O.
 Reid of Pugwash.
 The ship was rebuilt with new boilers in early 1891 and a published report gave her capacity as 300 passengers and 400 barrels of freight.
 It appears she was purchased with the intention of establishing Pugwash as a third mainland connection with Prince Edward Island with steamer service linking the Nova Scotia port and Charlottetown.
 In promoting the service its owners asserted that the staunch, twin-screw vessel had ice-cutting capacity and would be able to run a month later and begin service and a month earlier than the steamers of the P.E.I.
 Steam Navigation Company.
 A further benefit would be better timed connections with the I.C.R. trains both coming and going so that passengers and mails would reach Charlottetown nine hours earlier.
 A better connection with Pugwash had been supported at the annual meeting of the Charlottetown Board of Trade and the Guardian editor noted that the new route would “put the Steam Navigation Company on its mettle.”

 Service was scheduled to begin on 1 October 1891 and advertisements for the Pugwash and P.E.
 Island Steamboat Company continued to appear in the Charlottetown Guardian through December 1891 showing service three days per week and pledging that “This is the, shortest, most direct, and cheaper than any other route to or from Prince Edward Island.”

 In the spring of 1899 the Mayflower appeared on the Pictou-Souris-Magdalenes service but when it was discovered that the ship had been condemned by authorities as unseaworthy for transportation of passengers it was hastily replaced.
-The vessel was under Ontario ownership in 1901.
+Later that year the vessel was reported to be owned by F.P.
+Ronan of Halifax and was slated to run between Summerside, Cape Tormentine and Crapaud.
+Another report noted the planned formation of a steamship company in Summerside to purchase the Mayflower and operate it between Summerside and West Cape winter and summer.
+Neither proposal seems to have reached the action stage and the vessel was under Ontario ownership by 1901.
 It was re-built in 1904 and last operated on the Great Lakes in 1910.

 Today large freighters seeking cargos of salt still visit Pugwash but to dream of being the main link between the mainland and Prince Edward Island died when the Mayflower left the port for the last time.
 In addition, the rails which were so important for determining which ports would serve the Island have vanished from all the harbours on Northumberland Strait.
 Shediac, Cape Tormentine, Pugwash, Tatamagouche, and Pictou – none have rail links that survived the end of the 20th century.